-The dark chocolate version of these Florentine Cookies (< click on text for recipe link) which I posted back in 2014, are consistently on my most visited recipe list.
+The dark chocolate version of my Florentine Cookies which I posted back in 2014, are consistently on my most visited recipe list.
 This must be a good reason for you try them, right?

 Florentine Cookie History